 In modern Formula 1, drivers tend to enter the sport after successful stints in the junior formula, in particular Formula 2, previously known as GP2.
 In the past, drivers made their way in as paid drivers or talent from other racing series.
 This creates a mixture of talent up and down the grid, from experienced drivers each season to debutant drivers.
 Occasionally, reserve drivers may even feature during a race weekend if a full-time driver falls ill or is injured.
 This gives these reserve drivers a place to shine and hope that their talent is seen, with the hope of being offered a full-time seat the following season.

-On the team front, the spectrum ranges from historic entrants like Ferrari, who have been competing in every F1 race since the inaugural season of 1950, to other longstanding teams such as McLaren and Williams, to relative newcomers like Haas F1, which joined the sport in the lead-up to the 2016 season.
+On the team front, the spectrum ranges from historic entrants like Ferrari, who have been competing in every F1 season since the inaugural season of 1950, to other longstanding teams such as McLaren and Williams, to relative newcomers like Haas F1, which joined the sport in the lead-up to the 2016 season.

 More About An F1 Drivers’ Licence